Gresham Technologies plc

 Max Royde was appointed as a non-executive director in 2009, when Chris Errington was CFO of the Company.
 Together, they worked with the rest of the Board to formulate a new strategy for Gresham which was centred on the development of a new Clareti software product.
 Funding for this development was to come from a combination of cash flows from the legacy software base, non-core disposals and equity placings.

 Kestrel acquired an initial 5% stake in 2010, and has since increased its stake, acquiring shares in the market and participating in fund-raisings to support the Company’s growth strategy.
-As at 1 September, Kestrel had a c.18% interest in the Company.
+As at 30 September 2021, Kestrel had a c.23% interest in the Company.

 Chris stepped down as CEO in 2015 but remained as a non-executive director until 2017.
 Max stepped down from the Board in 2016.
 They both helped oversee the Company’s transition from a collection of disparate businesses into a cohesive entity clearly focussed on delivering software solutions for data integrity and control, reconciliation and matching.

-More recently, Kestrel has contributed to the funding of various bolt-on acquisitions and also supported management’s decision to move from one-off license sales to a recurring revenue model, which has significantly increased future revenue visibility.
+More recently, Kestrel has contributed to the funding of several acquisitions and also supported management’s decision to move from one-off license sales to a recurring revenue model, which has significantly increased future revenue visibility.